neurodata/neurodata.io/deploy.md

     - index.html as base object
 - Create Role for CodeBuild to modifiy CloudFront
     - ListInvalidations/GetInvalidation/CreateInvalidation (so that each build invalidates CloudFront cache)
-- Redirects are handled by the properties field in the Bucket, and the XML for this can be generated using `misc/redirect.py` and copy/pasting into the bucket properties
+- Redirects are handled by the properties field in the Bucket (static website `hosting/redirection rules`), and the XML for this can be generated using `misc/redirect.py` and copy/pasting into the bucket properties